GiacomoValliPhD/openhdemg/docs/api_openfiles.md

 Additional information can be found in the [info module](api_info.md#openhdemg.library.info.data) and in the function's description.

+!!! note "Structure of the emgfile"
-Furthermore, all the users are encouraged to read the dedicated tutorial [Structure of the emgfile](tutorials/emgfile_structure.md).
+    To really understand the official structure of the emgfile, all the users are encouraged to read the dedicated tutorial [Structure of the emgfile](tutorials/emgfile_structure.md).

 <br/>